acaglayan/MMSNet/README.md

 CNN-randRNN | <a href="https://authors.elsevier.com/a/1eXMb3qy-3WuW5" target="_blank">CVIU’22</a> | 60.7 | 69.1 | 78.3
 <b> MMSNet </b> | <b>This work</b> | <b>62.0</b> | <b>72.2</b> | <b>81.7</b>

+We also share our `LaTeX` comparison tables together with the `bibtext` file for SUN RGB-D and NYUV2 benchmarking (see ??).
+Feel free to use them.
 ## Citation
 If you find this work useful in your research, please cite the following papers:
 ```